zmcddn/coding-interview-guide/README.md

 # The Coding Interview Guide

-> This is a collection of my notes when I was/am studying for interviews (or just for myself)
+> This is a collection of my notes when I was/am studying for interviews (or just for learning)
 > and it is also intended to become a systematic guide for people who would like to
 > become a software development engineer (SDE).

-> I was graduated as an Electrical Engineer and after working for about 2 years as Electrical
+> I was graduated as an Electrical Engineer and after worked 1.5 years as an Electrical
+> Engineer I decided to switch to the programming world.
+I only had one programming course
-> Engineer I decided to become a Software Engineer.
-I have taught myself all the most common
+> at university and I have taught myself all the most common data structures and
-> data structures and algorithms, machine learning fundamentals, and backend architectures.
+> algorithms, machine learning fundamentals, and software architectures.
+I started working
+> on leetcode problems at end of Feb 2020, and since then I solve at least 1 problem
+> everyday.

 > During my learning journey, I found that I learned all the knowledge piece by piece
-> when I need them, but I was always lack of a systematic understanding/overview of the
+> when I need them, but I was always lack of a systematic understanding/overview.
+Since
-> algorithms or a tech-stack.
-And since I made lots of notes, I think its necessary to
+> I made lots of notes during study, I think its necessary to summarize them and make
-> summarize them and make them a systematic guide for whoever wants to become a software
+> them a systematic guide for whoever wants to become a software development engineer.
-> development engineer.

 > Hope this repo is helpful and best of luck to you!

-## A bit more about myself and this repo
+## How to use this repo

-I was graduated from a traditional Electrical Engineering program (Yes I don't have a CS/CE degree) and after that I finished a graduate degree in nano-photonics.

-The only programming courses I took in school was a C++ introductory course in my first year undergrad, and an assembly language course in my third year (EE mandatory).
-I learnt all the other programming languages and more all by myself and I understand how painful or missing direction this could be.

-In this repo I'm going to show you how to get started for people who want to switch career or who want to improve the interviewing technics or revisit the fundamentals.
+In this repo I'm going to show you how to get started for those who want to switch career, to improve the interviewing technics, or to revisit the fundamentals.

+- I'll build a systematic path for data structures, algorithms, and system design problems
 - I'll be giving resources that I learnt
 - I'll be sharing the tips and tricks on how to practice for the algorithms
 - I'll talk about various areas of software development